 The Corporation may sell the Ordinary Shares of any Ordinary Shareholder who has less than a marketable parcel of those Ordinary Shares, provided procedures and conditions prescribed by the Constitution, ASX Listing Rules and ASX Settlement Operating Rules are followed.
 A "marketable parcel" in relation to Ordinary Shares is a parcel of Ordinary Shares of not less than \$500 based on the closing price on a trading platform.
 Notice is required to be given by the Corporation to the Ordinary Shareholder of the Corporation's intention to sell the Ordinary Shares.
-During this notice period, the Ordinary Shareholder has the opportunity to advise the Corporation that the Ordinary Shareholder, the Corporation is not permitted to sell the shareholding).
+During this notice period, the Ordinary Shareholder has the opportunity to advise the Corporation that the Ordinary Shareholder wishes to retain its Ordinary Shares (and, if such notification is given by the shareholder, the Corporation is not permitted to sell the shareholding).